zaccharieramzi/PhD-defense-presentation/feedback.md

 Rm Il => operator per channel

-Say MRI registration is linear
+Say MRI reconstruction is linear

-Add ref for 1.5
+Add ref for 1.5 accel for CS

-L1 prior is not linear
+L1 prior is not linear: find better formulation

 Deep Learning a enlever